FRRouting/frr/doc/user/bgp.rst

    If the paths MED value is missing and this command is configured then treat it as the worse possible value that it can be.

+.. clicmd:: bgp bestpath use-imported-attributes

+   This command changes the bestpath selection to use imported (local VRF) attributes for modifiable attributes instead of the source (ultimate) VRF attributes.

+   When routes are leaked between VRFs using ``import vrf``, route-maps can modify attributes like AS_PATH, Origin, MED, and Originator-ID.
+By default, BGP bestpath selection uses the original source path's attributes for these comparisons.
+When this command is enabled, the locally modified (imported) attributes are used instead.

+   **Modifiable attributes affected:**

+   - AS_PATH length (after ``set as-path exclude`` or ``set as-path prepend``)
+   - Origin
+   - MED
+   - Originator-ID

+   **Non-modifiable attributes (always use source values):**

+   - Peer Type
+   - IGP Metric
+   - Cluster List
+   - Neighbor Address

+   This is useful when you want the bestpath selection to consider AS_PATH modifications made during VRF route leaking.
+For example, if you use ``set as-path exclude`` in a route-map to strip AS numbers during import, enabling this command will make the shorter AS_PATH preferred in bestpath selection.

+   Disabled by default.

 .. clicmd:: maximum-paths (1-128)

    Sets the maximum-paths value used for ecmp calculations for this